 Each student is issued an official identification card.
-If enrollment is terminated or interrupted the card must be returned to the Admissions Office.
+If enrollment is terminated or interrupted, the identification card must be returned to Campus Security.
 A student identification card (I.D.) is required to use the Fitness Center and Aerobics Room located in the Campus Center as well as the gymnasium.
 The card may also be required for various student activities and College functions.